shnydercom/tutorials/README.md

 # Tutorials
-To keep a running version of tutorial-code
+This repo exists to keep running versions of tutorial-code for some advanced topics in one place

 # License
 MIT